Monkey Quest: Multiplayer Quests

-Due to an update, all players (non-members and members) could access trails.
-This followed the deletion of NC Trail Keys and Guest Passes.

 Gameplay

 Controls

-To explore the worlds of Ook, players used the arrow keys on their keyboard.
-Jumping was controlled by pressing the space bar and pressing the arrow keys whilst jumping allowed the player to jump in that direction.
+To explore the worlds of Ook, players used the arrow keys on their keyboard to move, and the space bar to jump.
 Pressing the space bar then the down arrow whilst in midair made the character do a dive bomb towards the ground.
-The player could also press either the CTRL key or the X key on their keyboard whilst facing an in-game NPC to either access new quests or obtain various information about Ook and its residents.
-The game had five equippable hot keys (C, V, B, N, and M) to control weapons, potions, pets and any other items players wished to access quickly.
+The player could also press either the CTRL key or the X key on their keyboard while facing an in-game NPC to access new quests or obtain information about Ook and its residents.
+The game had five equippable hot keys (C, V, B, N, and M) to control weapons, potions, pets, and any other items players wished to access quickly.

 Currency

 There were two types of currency in Monkey Quest.
-The main type of currency was bananas, which were commonly earned from quests and could be used at a vendor to buy items, whilst the other currency, NC (Nick Cash) could be bought with real money or could be earned by leveling up and could be used to buy items from the NC mall which was located at the bottom right corner of the screen in Monkey Quest.
+The main type of currency was bananas, which were commonly earned from quests and could be used at a vendor to buy items.
+The other currency, NC (Nick Cash), could be bought with real money, or earned by leveling up.
+NC could be used to buy items from an in-game store called the NC Mall.

 Membership

-There were membership plans that allow players to pay real life money for special features in the game such as access to all trails, the ability to join each tribe, along with accessing certain areas only available to paid members.
+There were membership plans that allowed players to pay real life money for special features in the game.
+These included the ability to join any tribe, as well as access to all trails, a type of area only available to paid members.